 The following is a list of documentation examples of how Node-RED is used with Nerve.
 New examples will be added in the near future.

 Tutorial: Machine efficiency insight

 Node-RED is part of the Nerve trial, which demonstrates how to gain insight on machine efficiency.
 There, Node-RED is used to analyze machine performance and display machine efficiency data in an OEE and quality dashboard.
-Refer to Tutorial: Machine efficiency insight for more information.
+Refer to Machine efficiency insight for more information.